How to find a lost pension

 Why?
 Well, it makes it easier to keep track of your savings, so you know exactly where you stand.
 And because each individual pension plan has its own set of charges, it could also save you money.

 That said, it’s important to read the terms and conditions of each plan before you decide to bring your pots together.
 There could be penalties – for example, some pension providers charge a fee if you move your cash and you may have some valuable features that you would lose if you transfer.
-As always, do what’s right for you, and if you need some advice about consolidation, talk to an Independent Financial Adviser or our team of experts.
+As always, do what’s right for you, and if you need some advice about consolidation, talk to an Independent Financial Adviser there may be a charge for this, or our team of experts.

 Pension loss – a billion pound issue